1987 Ming Court Affair: 1987 political crisis

 The PBDS party has withdrawn from the Sarawak Barisan National (BN) coalition at state government level but remained with the coalition at the federal government level.
 They announced that they lost confidence in Taib Mahmud because "he could no longer administer the government properly and has failed to look after the interests of Bumiputera in Sarawak."
 The 27 state assemblymen named their group Kumpulan Maju (Progressive group).
 They demanded Taib to resign or otherwise Taib would face a no confidence vote in the Sarawak State Legislative Assembly.
 The Maju group decided to take this course of action because they fear that in an upcoming Sarawak cabinet reshuffle, Daniel Tajem would be sacked as deputy chief minister.
 Therefore, they have not enough time to wait and table a formal motion of no confidence against Taib in the state assembly.
 Tajem had criticised Taib for marginalising Dayaks before this at a PBDS Triennial General Assembly in Sibu.
 Besides, the rise of Dayak nationalism at that time was also ripe to topple Taib Mahmud.
 The Maju group also tried to lobby the prime minister of Malaysia Mahathir Mohamad into supporting the group but Mahathir was preoccupied with the hotly contested United Malays National Organisation (UMNO) party election which would later worsen into the 1988 Malaysian constitutional crisis.
-Mahathir would not want to direct support to Rahman's or Taib's group because he would not want to be blamed if another non-Muslim bumiputera chief minister in Sarawak was installed after Stephen Kalong Ningkan and Tawi Sli.
-Daniel Tajem had a 15 minutes meeting with Mahathir to lobby the prime minister support but Mahathir advised Daniel Tajem to keep the political crisis in Sarawak but not to the federal government level.
+Mahathir would not directly support Rahman's or Taib's group because he would not want to be blamed if another non-Muslim bumiputera chief minister in Sarawak was installed after Stephen Kalong Ningkan and Tawi Sli.
+Daniel Tajem had a 15 minutes meeting with Mahathir to lobby the prime minister's support but Mahathir advised Daniel Tajem to keep the political crisis within Sarawak.
 Mahathir also stated that Maju group would be free to do what it takes to oust Taib as long as it is within the law.